 If at all possible, we would like to do the interview at your house (rather than coffee shops etc).
 If that is not doable, then please let us know.

 You will be required to complete the Scouting Fundamentals adventure before being invited to interview (see Initial Training below).

 Code of Conduct.
 You will need to sign the Code of Conduct each and every year.
-Usually, you will be able to do this online when you first go into MyScouts.
-You can also sign a paper copy here.
+You will be able to do this online when you first go into MyScouts.
 Please make sure you have done this prior to your interview - it will form part of our discussion.

 Approval.
 Once you have worked through all those steps, Voyageur Council should approve you.
 Once you are approved, you may wear a red shirt (keep your receipt) and join a meeting as a scouter.
 Now the learning adventure really starts.